Blue group — GUITAR EFFECTS PEDALS

 Why is “WHAMMY” in the Blue group?

-a guitar effects pedal that creates a dramatic, pitch-bending sound
+a type of guitar effects pedal that alters the pitch of a note

 Pro tip: Tap each section to reveal answers one at a time.
 If you just need a gentle hint, get the connection hint for March 18, 2026 #1010